brotatotes/bht-automation/bht gen 1/Luke/Chapter 6/Luke 6 18 bht.md

 # Luke 6:18 Commentary Help Text

 ## BHT:
-From the commentaries, we gather that this particular Bible verse describes individuals who were afflicted by unclean spirits, experiencing torment and suffering.
-Jesus is shown to possess the power to heal both physical ailments and those who were under the influence of demonic possession.
-The verse captures the dual nature of their afflictions and the subsequent healing they received.
+In this verse, individuals were afflicted and tormented by the presence of unclean spirits, causing deep and heavy trials and bringing about both physical and spiritual suffering.
+These unclean spirits, possessing and tormenting the afflicted, demonstrated their desire to destroy and inflict pain on them.
+However, Jesus exhibited His healing power by repeatedly curing those who were vexed, providing relief from both physical diseases and demonic oppression.
+His miracles encompassed both bodily and spiritual healing, demonstrating His authority over both afflictions.

 ## Choicest Commentary Quotes:
+### Albert Barnes:
+1. "Vexed - The word 'vex' with us means to provoke, or irritate by petty provocations.
+Here it means, however, to 'afflict,' to 'torment' - denoting deep and heavy trials."
+2. "Unclean spirits - Demons that were impure and unholy, having a delight in tormenting, and in inflicting painful and loathsome diseases."
+3. "These unclean spirits, by possessing the bodies of men, showed their power over them, and their desire to torment and destroy them."

+### Marvin Vincent:
+1. "Vexed [οχλουμενοι].
+From oclov, a crowd or mob, with the idea of want of arrangement and discipline, and therefore of confusion and tumult."
+2. "Hence it is applied to the noise and tumult of a crowd, and so passes into the sense of the trouble and annoyance caused by these, and of trouble generally."
+3. "Frequent in medical language.
+Thus Hippocrates, 'troubled [ενοχλουμενω] with a spasm or tetanus.'"

+### Archibald T Robertson:
+1. "The healings were repeated as often as they came."
+2. "Note here both verbs, ιαομα and θεραπευω, used of the miraculous cures of Jesus."
+3. "Θεραπευω is the verb more commonly employed of regular professional cures, but no such distinction is made here."

 ### John Gill:
-1. "They that were vexed with unclean spirits... possessed with devils, and sadly tormented and afflicted by them."
-This quote highlights the intense suffering and torment experienced by those who were possessed by unclean spirits.
+1. "Those who were vexed with unclean spirits... were possessed with devils, and sadly tormented and afflicted by them."

-2. "They were healed: both such that had bodily diseases, and were under diabolical possessions."
-This quote emphasizes that the healing power of Jesus extended not only to physical ailments but also to those who were under the influence of demonic possession.
+2. "And they were healed: both such that had bodily diseases, and were under diabolical possessions."
+3. "The healing power of Jesus extended not only to physical ailments but also to the spiritual oppression caused by demonic forces."

-3. "Were possessed with devils... and were healed."
-This quote succinctly summarizes the dual nature of the afflictions faced by those who were possessed by unclean spirits and the subsequent healing they received from Jesus.

 ## Generation Details